 Treatment may include increasing fluid intake, increasing fiber intake, and regular physical activity.7,8 For constipation and hemorrhoids that don’t resolve with these treatments, it is important to discuss additional options with your healthcare provider.

 Wondering how to increase the fiber in your diet?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET) and Saturday – Sunday 8 am – 2 pm (ET).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!

 Learn about: How to Stay Hydrated even while you are Peeing Plenty

 Read more: What Can You do to Manage Constipation?

 During pregnancy, fluctuations in progesterone and other hormones can cause the valve between the stomach and esophagus to relax.
 This allows digested food and stomach acid to regurgitate back up into the esophagus.9,10 Acid reflux causes a burning sensation in the chest, thus the name “heartburn.”